dgzlopes/k6-workshop/README.md

 To verify everything is working, go to http://localhost:3333 and click the big button.

 If you see a pizza recommendation, that's good!

-Also, open http://localhost:3000 and verify that you can see a Grafana instance.

 ## 1. Grafana k6 foundations